rikhuijzer/xrcf/README.md

 Like MLIR, it should be easy to write compilers than can take high-level code, optimize it during multiple lowering stages, and generate efficient code for different backends.
+These backends should be easy to add and compose, like a plugin system.
+The long-term goal is to have these backends available as separate crates.

 For example, in C++, the code